MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Activating user security

 To begin using individual security, you be sure that the Security option in the Company Setup window is marked.
-User security doesn’t function unless you activate it in that window.
+User security doesn't function unless you activate it in that window.

-*User security doesn’t affect passwords you’ve set up to allow access to Microsoft Dynamics GP, or to grant permission to perform certain accounting tasks such as overriding a price.*
+*User security doesn't affect passwords you've set up to allow access to Microsoft Dynamics GP, or to grant permission to perform certain accounting tasks such as overriding a price.*